raganwald/javascript-allonge-six/manuscript/markdown/1.ComposingData/recipes/map-with.md

 *`mapWith` was suggested by [ludicast](http://github.com/ludicast)*

-[^mapWith]: If we were always mapWithting arrays, we could write `list.map(fn)`.
+[^mapWith]: If we were always `mapWith`-ing arrays, we could write `list.map(fn)`.
 However, there are some objects that have a `.length` property and `[]` accessors that can be mapWithted but do not have a `.map` method. `mapWith` works with those objects.
 This points to a larger issue around the question of whether containers really ought to implement methods like `.map`.
 In a language like JavaScript, we are free to define objects that know about their own implementations, such as exactly how `[]` and `.length` works and then to define standalone functions that do the rest.